spawnmarvel/quickguides/apache_tomcat_and_solr/README.md

 * JVM Memory (Solr Heap), Healthy.
 The Solr process itself is only using a moderate portion of its allocated 8 GB heap.

 Must investiagte more.

+Maybe tune this to 4 or 6 se if total ram usage goes down.

+Other servers are low, with the same settings, swap avg is 15 GB for all .

+Yes, Solr can absolutely cause high swap space usage even if its Java Virtual Machine (JVM) heap memory usage (the memory controlled by Solr's -Xmx setting) appears low or stable.

+The higher number of IIS connections (35 vs. 17 or lower) is a strong indicator of increased memory demand on the problematic server and is likely the direct cause of the higher swap usage.

+Restart solr maybe = nope

+Run optimization =

 ## Install Apache Tomcat on Windows (Windows Server 2022 Datacenter Azure Edition)